Almost Optimal Variance-Constrained Best Arm Identification: Experiments

-We compare VA-LUCB to its closest competitor RiskAverse-UCB-BAI and VA-Uniform, which differs from VA-LUCB only in the sampling strategy.
-VA-Uniform uniformly samples two out of $N=10$ arms at each time step.
-For comparison among the three algorithms, we design $10$ instances with $N$ arms.
-The parameter settings are detailed in App.~\ref{sec:comparison} and represent the high-risk, high-reward scenario, especially when the index of the instance is large.
-The results are presented in Figure~\ref{Comparisonbar}.
+Ohe results are presented in Figure~\ref{Comparisonbar}.
 VA-LUCB outperforms RiskAverse-UCB-BAI and VA-Uniform in all instances.
-In the riskiest instance considered, VA-LUCB requires $\approx\!32\%$ fewer arm pulls compared to RiskAverse-UCB-BAI.
+In the riskiest instance considered (i.e., the one with the smallest~$\epsilon_j^{\mathrm{v}}$), VA-LUCB requires $\approx\!32\%$ fewer arm pulls compared to RiskAverse-UCB-BAI.